bascanada/travel-map/README.md

 * Written with SvelteKit, Tailwind and Skeleton.
 * Language is Typescript for all components.
 * All design must be fully responsive and work equally well on desktop and mobile devices.

-# How to use the template

-1. Create the root config file
-2. Provide a travel-index (ref in the root config file)
-3. Provide a custom color theme for skeleton
-4. Figure out what to do with the html metadata
-5. Provide override for all basic icons (logo , favicon , etc ...) from a structure of defined files , can be overwrite in the root config file

-# Docker images

-1. One for the site builder
-2. One for the image extraction scripts
-3. Or they are building together and i have 2 entrypoints scripts to either build the site or extract the data.